-Amounts in EUR thousand 2016 2015
+Amounts in EUR thousand Receivables from related parties: 2016 2015

-Receivables from related parties:
+Neceivables from related parties.

 Associates 25,123 19,968

 Joint ventures 149 141

 25,272 20,109

 Liabilities to related parties:

 Associates 2,593 2,305

 The outstanding balances from related parties are secured and the settlement of those balances is expected to be performed in cash during the following year, since the balances concern only short-term receivables & payables.